integreat-io/integreat-transporter-redis/README.md

 You may choose to set the `uri` or specify the individual properties.

-Redis options can also be given to the transporter through an authenticator, e.g. the `options` authenticator, with the same props as above.
+Redis options can also be given the credentials, i.e. the `key` and `secret` values, through an authenticator, like the `options` authenticator.

 ### Debugging